 The most likely reason is that the Acronis Bootable Media does not have drivers for the respective hardware, or there is hardware malfunction/specifics due to which Acronis modules can't get access to the device.

-Сheck whether the issue can be reproduced with a media build with the latest build of your Acronis software.
+Сheck whether the issue can be reproduced with a media created with the latest build of your Acronis software.

 There is no possibility to add drivers to regular Acronis Bootable Media (based on Linux) on the fly.

-As workaround, you can use a Windows-based Bootable Media (WinPE) - see Acronis Bootable Media Types.
+As a workaround, you can use Windows-based Bootable Media (WinPE/WinRE) - see Acronis Bootable Media Types.
 It uses Windows-based drivers which can be requested from the respective hardware vendor and embedded into WinPE-based media manually.